vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 console.log(`Process ${process.pid} listening on port 3000`);
 ```

-Slow endpoint request time is around 3 seconds and fast is less than 20 ms. ⌛
+Slow endpoint response time is around 3 seconds and fast is less than 20 ms. ⌛

 If you hit `/slow` endpoint first and then immediately hit `/fast`, you can notice that `/fast` is also hanging.
 This is because, slow endpoint **blocks Event Loop** and makes CPU busy, meaning http server cant handle any requests.